crazyyy/wp-framework/wp-content/plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Changelog ==
+= 7.4.2 =
+* July 11th, 2025
+* Translations: Updated translations.
+* Accessibility: Improved cookie banner for better accessibility.
+* Fix: Backend not loading due to missing dependency on WordPress versions lower than 6.6.

+= 7.4.1 =
+* June 18th, 2025
+* New: Notifications system.
+* Update: Other plugins suggestion component.
+* Improvement: Website Scan, added site creation.
+* Improvement: Dailymotion integration.
+* Improvement: Google Recaptcha integration.
+* Improvement: Clarity integration.
+* Security update: Authenticated (Translator+) Stored XSS.

+= 7.4.0.1 =
+* April 14th, 2025
+* Improvement: Tested up to WordPress 6.8
+* Fix: Fixed missing "Details Per Purposes" section.

+= 7.4.0 =
+* March 31th, 2025
+* Improvement: refactored translations of Complianz due to Function _load_textdomain_just_in_time notice
+* Improvement: updated translations
+* Improvement: onboarding to authenticate website scan trigger changed

 = 7.3.1 =
 * March 5th, 2025
-* Fix: removed admin redirect for cmplz_admin redirect solving issues with manageWP and overy forceful scan onboarding.
+* Fix: removed admin redirect for cmplz_admin redirect solving issues with manageWP and forceful scan onboarding.
 * Enhancement: Add support for New Jersey, Iowa, Delaware, New Hampshire, Nebraska state privacy laws.
 * Enhancement: Email obfuscation now uses HTML entities and CSS to prevent spam bots from reading the email address.
 * Enhancement: Google Tag Manager script placement can now be dynamically set to load in the header or footer based on user preference, addressing Google Diagnostics warnings.